yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 YugabyteDB Managed clusters also support topology-aware load balancing.
 If the cluster has a [preferred region](../../yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync/#preferred-region), set the topology keys to a zone in that region for best performance.

-Applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+Applications using smart drivers must be deployed in a VPC that has been peered or linked with the cluster VPC.
 For information on VPC networking in YugabyteDB Managed, refer to [VPC network](../../yugabyte-cloud/cloud-basics/cloud-vpcs/).

-For applications that access the cluster from a non-peered network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
-Applications that use smart drivers from non-peered networks fall back to the upstream driver behavior automatically.
+For applications that access the cluster from outside the VPC network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
+Applications that use smart drivers from outside the VPC network fall back to the upstream driver behavior automatically.

 ### SSL/TLS verify-full support